-In connection with the Arrangement, CSOC and Canso entered into the Operational Services Agreement, which sets out that Canso will provide day-to-day operational services to assist CSOC in carrying out its business and affairs including (i) portfolio administration; (ii) trade and settlement execution; (iii) research and investment services and support; (iv) general facilities and administrative support; and any other such services requested by CSOC.
+Pursuant to the Operational Services Agreement, Canso provides day-to-day operational services to assist CSOC in carrying out its business and affairs including (i) portfolio administration; (ii) trade and settlement execution; (iii) research and investment services and support; (iv) general facilities and administrative support; and any other such services requested by CSOC.
 The Operational Services Agreement provides that no salaries will be payable by CSOC to the NEOs of CSOC for the first 24 months of the term of the agreement.
 Pursuant to the terms of the Operational Services Agreement, each NEO will receive up to \$30,000 per annum for services performed with respect to CSOC, subject to annual increases based on the Canadian price index.
-At the end of 24 months, this arrangement may be extended for another 12-month period or amended if agreed by CSOC and Canso.
+Effective September 4, 2020, CSOC and Canso agreed to extend this arrangement for another 12-month period.